2015 LIMITED LATE MODEL RULES

 2) Mandatory full floater rear end.
 May be fully adjustable and mounted on hiem ends.
 9” Ford or Aluminum Quick change with steel tubes allowed.

 3) Steel or aluminum trailing arms only.
 30” maximum length.
-No spring loads or rubber loaded trailing arms allowed.
+Rubber loaded trailing arms allowed.